centurion-project/module-highlight/README.en.markdown

 ## HIGHLIGHT
 A `highlight` content carries the following information:

-* a name. optional but necessary if the highlight can't be found by the content it is attached to.
+* __a name.__ optional but necessary if the highlight can't be found by the content it is attached to.
-* a reference to a content by its type and id.
+* __a reference__ to a content by its type and id.
 It is possible to find a highlight content from the content it is attached to.
-* a ordered collection of objects representing the contents to bring up.
+* __a ordered collection of objects__ representing the contents to bring up.
 Required. we'll call these objects _items._ These are defined just below

 ## ITEM
 An `item` content carries these informations:

-* a reference to a mixed typed content.
+* __a reference__ to a mixed typed content.
 This is the content that will be displayed.
-* an image. optional.
+* __an image__. optional.
 Will be used as cover in place of the default one of the linked content.
-* a paragraph.
+* __a paragraph__.
 Optional.
 Will be used as introduction in place of the default one of the linked content.
-* a link. optional.
+* __a link__. optional.
 Will be used as replacement for the permalink of the linked content.

 ## CRAWLER
 A `crawler` is an object that, given a specific query, can return a list of contents that match this query.
 This module provides an abstract crawler. that has close to no crawling logic. it could have been an interface. it also provides a default crawler.
-That is configurable and can crawler through tables with keywords. have a look at `Highlight_Model_Crawler_Abstract` and `Highlight_Model_Crawler_Default` as well as the module config
+That is configurable and can crawl through tables with keywords. have a look at `Highlight_Model_Crawler_Abstract` and `Highlight_Model_Crawler_Default` as well as the module config

 ## FIELD MAPPER
-Because the contents returned in a highlight can be of such different structure. it is necessary, when you need to display them, to have simple tools to unify these structures a little.
+Because the contents returned in a highlight can be of such different structures, it is necessary, when you need to display them, to have simple tools to unify these structures a little.
 A field mapper is an object that, given a row, can return an array with, at least, the following fields

-* title: The title of the highlight item
+* __title__: The title of the highlight item
-* description: a short paragraph about the highlight item
+* __description__: a short paragraph about the highlight item
-* link: A link to the highlighted content
+* __link__: A link to the highlighted content
-* cover: an image to go with the highlighted content
+* __cover__: an image to go with the highlighted content

-This module provides an Interface and a default mapper that read which fields to read from in a given order. have a look at the module config files and the field mapper classes.
+This module provides an Interface and a default mapper that reads which fields to check in a given order. have a look at the module config files and the field mapper classes.
 Of course, if the `item` itself defines any of the fields described above, those will see themselves overriden